Cipulot/is0Topre/README.md

 Given the difference in height and mounting system some modifications are needed.

-At the time of ordering teh PCBs be sure to use the following specs:
+At the time of ordering the PCBs be sure to use the following specs:

 - 1.2mm thickness for the main PCB
 - 0.6mm for the plates

-In order to havethe correct fit place in the marked spots adhesive tape, specifically:
+In order to have the correct fit place in the marked spots adhesive tape, specifically:

 - 2pcs, 0.4mm thick on the main PCB
 - 4pcs, 0.1mm thick on the plates